 Bleached vs unbleached flour: Both bleached and unbleached flour are made from wheat flour that has been stripped of its bran and germ.
 Both types of flour are widely available and cost about the same.
 For most purposes, regular, unbleached flour is the best choice.
 Reach for bleached flour when making delicate cakes, piecrusts or biscuits.

-What is the difference between bleached and unbleached flour?
+So What is the Difference between bleached and unbleached flour?

-- How they are made: After all-purpose flour is milled, it naturally oxidizes over several weeks to an off-white color.
+After all purpose flour is milled, it naturally oxidizes over several weeks to an off white color.
 Bleached flour undergoes an additional whitening step.
 Millers use chlorine gas, chlorine dioxide or benzoyl peroxide to bleach flour.
 Some millers use potassium bromate as a whitening agent.
 This chemical has been banned in many countries as a carcinogen, although it is legal in the United States.
 This is made with the whole grain but uses a whitewheat grain instead of the more typically used red wheat.
 The white grain does not contain the pigment found in red wheat, which not only gives red wheat its color but also gives it a stronger flavor.
 Consequently, white whole wheat flour tends to have a milder taste, as well as a lighter color

-- The time they take at the aging process: Unbleached flour takes a longer time than the bleached flour at the aging process.
-Well, as you may suspect, bleached flour is just what it says – all purpose (or plain) flour that has been treated with chemical agents to whiten its appearance by speeding up the naturalbleaching process.
+Unbleached flour takes a longer time than the bleached flour at the aging process.
+Well, as you may suspect, bleached flour is just what it says all purpose (or plain) flour that has been treated with chemical agents to whiten its appearance by speeding up the naturalbleaching process.
 In addition, the bleaching process speeds up the natural aging and softening of the flour grains, meaning that they are ready for sale to the consumer far earlier than they would be if allowed to age naturally.